 If you are someone who is willing to be more stable; would very likely be able to carve out a very nice career surrounded by what is truly one of the most breathtaking areas on the planet.

-Bonus: Pay a visit to the Banff visitor centre for all the local information.
-Such as national historic site, national parks, Banff springs, Alberta services, and more.
+Bonus: Pay a visit to the Banff visitor center for all the local information.
+Such as national historic sites, national parks, Banff Springs, Alberta services, and more.

 Let me know in the comments: